rishabhrajkapoor/Arthropod-HGT-chimeras-2025/README.md

 ### dnds_scripts
 Contains the following helper scripts/files called by `dnds_whole_gene_and_partition.ipynb` and `branch_model.ipynb` to execute dN/dS analyses with PAML:
 #### run_muscle.sh
-Runs MUSCLE to obtain a protein MSA (when only 2 chimeras are aligned per cluster).
+Runs MUSCLE to obtain a protein multiple sequence alignment (when only 2 chimeras are aligned per cluster).
 #### run_iqtree_dnds_pipe.sh
 Runs MUSCLE, trimAl, and IQ-TREE to obtain maximum likelihood gene trees for dN/dS computation.
 #### run_pal2nal.sh